adityanikam20/Python/README.md

 Digits – 0 to 9
 Special Symbols - + - * / etc
-Whitespaces – Blank Space, tab, carriage return, newline, formfeed Other characters – Python can process all ASCII and Unicode characters as part of data or literals
+Whitespaces – Blank Space, tab, carriage return, newline, formfeed Other characters – Python can process all ASCII and Unicode characters as part of data or literals.

 **Variables**
 name = "Shradha"